hacks-guide/Guide_Wii/docs/fr_FR/bootmiirecover.md

 - Family Edition Wiis and Wii minis **CANNOT** restore NAND backups.
 Ceci est dû à l'absence de ports GameCube qui sont requis sur les Wii non-boot2 pour entrer le code de confirmation de restauration.
 For additional help, please seek support on the [Nintendo Homebrew discord server](https://discord.gg/C29hYvh).

 - If you have BootMii installed as boot2 you will need to launch BootMii by restarting the console.
-Sautez les étapes 1 et 2 si c'est le cas.
+Skip steps 4 and 5 if this is the case.

 - If you have not done anything to cause a brick (or you're starting up your Wii after a long time), then it is likely a [Wi-Fi Brick](bricks#wi-fi-brick).